 Country Coverage and Extrapolations: Information on statelessness was collected from UNHCR Population Statistics for 101 countries (39.3% of the world's population).
-Before extrapolations, the number of stateless people totaled 2.8 million, with UNHCR estimating that the true number of stateless people ranges between 10 and 12 million after extrapolations.59 Figures for the remaining 117 countries were estimated based on region and income group to arrive at the total global stateless population of 12 million.60
+Before extrapolations, the number of stateless people totaled 2.8 million, with UNHCR estimating that the true number of stateless people ranges between 10 and 12 million after extrapolations.
+Figures for the remaining 117 countries were estimated based on region and income group to arrive at the total global stateless population of 12 million.
+Million.

 Methodological Considerations: It is worth noting that many of the injustices faced by stateless people are faced by other populations, such as refugees, asylum seekers, and internally displaced people (IDPs).
 Refugees, asylum-seekers and IDPs are displaced as a result of persecution, conflict, generalized violence, or other events seriously disrupting public order, in their places or countries of origin.
-They have unmet justice needs inherent to the reasons for their displacement and have further justice needs in their receiving places or countries.
-Where they may have limited access to the justice system and opportunities to integrate into host communities.
+They have unmet justice needs inherent to the reasons for their displacement and have further justice needs in their receiving places or countries, where they may have limited access to the justice system and opportunities to integrate into host communities.
 In other words, they are likely to have unmet justice needs up until they have found a permanent and durable solution to their displacement status.
-The current exercise does not cover refugees, asylum seekers and IDPs due to the difficulties in assigning them to particular categories of unmet justice needs.
+The current exercise does not cover refugees, asylum seekers and IDPs due to the difficulties in assigning them to particular categories of unmet justice need within the justice gap framework, and to inherent limitations in obtaining data on their specific justice needs.
 If these groups are included, the number of people lacking meaningful access to justice could increase by as much as 70 million.61